 Quetico Canoe Trip Guide: Once you launch your canoe into the waters of Quetico Provincial Park you will find it easy and natural to forget the stresses of the modern world.
-You can paddle and portage at your own pace, knowing that you can camp anywhere you please for as long as you wish.
-The simple routines of canoe travel bring you closer to the land and the waters of the Quetico wilderness.
-Stress wanes as the days go by.
+Stress wanes as the days go by as the simple routines of canoe travel bring you closer to the land and the waters of the Quetico wilderness.
 You can fish, swim, set up a hammock after lunch or just sit on a rock and watch the sun set over the pines of Quetico.
-These moments will coalesce into memories that will remain with you for the rest of your life.
+These special moments will coalesce into memories that will remain with you for the rest of your life.

 When to Visit Quetico Provincial Park

-June: June offers amazing fishing with warm days with some rainy days and few visitors.
+June: June offers amazing fishing with warmer days with some rain and few visitors.
 The mosquitoes and black flies are definitely out so choose open campsites with a breeze and bring a bug tent to enjoy the solitude.
 If you’re enjoy fishing, June is the month for you with lots of bass, lake trout and walleye waiting for you.
 Reservations are easy to get for any access point in June and the outfitters have lots of gear available.
-The pines beach on pickerel lake is a great, portage free, place to enjoy a nice breeze as you explore the area.
+The pines beach ( Video ) on pickerel lake is a great, portage free, place to enjoy a nice breeze as you explore the area.

-July: Early July is similar to June with warmer weather but with, diminishing bugs, but the fishing is still very good.
-I would bring a bug tent to lounge and cook in.
-As July wanes so do the bugs with very few black flies and few mosquitoes as July wanes.
+July: Early July is similar to June with warmer weather but with diminishing bugs as the month progresses.
+The fishing is still very good but I would bring a bug tent to lounge and cook in.
 The last two weeks of July are a nice time to visit Quetico.
-You will have to make sure to get your park permits 5 months ahead of time.
+You will have to make sure to get your park reservations at least 5 months ahead of time.
 Remember that Quetico has very low fishing pressure, as most visitors don’t fish, and those who do fish might take one or two fish for a shore lunch.
 Seriously, fish die of old age in Quetico Provincial Park.
+Be sure to arrange to get an Ontario zone 5 fishing permit.

 September: Is very busy around the labor day weekend, which falls on the first Monday of September.
 Again, park reservations are definitely required as are reservations with local Quetico outfitters for boats and shuttles.
 Beyond labor day the park visits drop off as people go back to work and school.
 This makes the last two middle weeks off September a fabulous time to explore Quetico park.
 You will enjoy moderated temperates with no bugs and few visitors.
 You will also see the slow progression of the fall colors as the seasons progress.